 Did you make these icebox cookies?
 Please leave a rating and comment below.
 Thanks!

 Blood Orange Almond Icebox Cookies

-Bake the cookies for 20-25 minutes until they start to turn light golden brown.
-Let the cookies stay on the sheet pan for 5 minutes before transferring them to a wire rack to cool completely.
+- Bake the cookies for 20-25 minutes until they start to turn light golden brown.
+Keep the cookies on the sheet pan for 5 minutes before transferring them to a wire rack to cool completely.

-For the icing, whisk together the remaining confectioners’ sugar and 2 tablespoons blood orange juice.
-If the mixture seems to thick, add more juice.
+- For the icing, whisk together 1 cup confectioners’ sugar and 2 tablespoons blood orange juice.
+If the mixture seems too thick, add more juice.
 If it is too runny, add more sugar.

-Either dip the cookies in the icing or spread it on top using an offset spatula.
+- Dip the cookies in the icing or drizzle their tops.
 Transfer the cookies to a wire rack to let the icing set.

 Nutrition information is automatically calculated, so should only be used as an approximation.

 Originally published February 14, 2019.
 Updated March 23, 2023.